Key Policy Reforms - Planning and Development Act 2024

 Reform of Judicial Review (Part 9)

-One of the most important areas of reform in this Act is in Part 9, which updates the processes and parameters of planning judicial review.
-It also facilitates the introduction of a scale of fees relating to the judicial review legal fees and the introduction of an Environmental Legal Costs Financial Assistance Mechanism, to ensure that the costs associated with proceeding with a judicial review are not prohibitively expensive and maintaining compliance with Ireland’s commitments under the Aarhus Convention.
+One of the most important areas of reform in the Planning and Development Act 2024 (Act of 2024) is in Part 9, which updates the processes and procedures of planning judicial review (JR).
+It also facilitates the introduction of a scale of fees relating to JR legal fees and the introduction of an Environmental Legal Costs Financial Assistance Mechanism, to help ensure that the costs associated with a JR are not prohibitively expensive and maintaining compliance with Ireland’s commitments under the Aarhus Convention.

-These reforms have been underpinned by the detailed review and advice of the Office of the Attorney General as well as extensive engagement with stakeholders and other relevant Government Departments, in particular the Department of the Environment, Climate and Communications, who are leading on the establishment of the scale of fees and Environmental Legal Costs Financial Assistance Mechanism.
+These reforms have been underpinned by a detailed review and advice of the Office of the Attorney General as well as extensive engagement with stakeholders and other relevant Government Departments, in particular the Department of Climate, Energy and the Environment, who are leading on the establishment of the scale of fees and Environmental Legal Costs Financial Assistance Mechanism.

 Below is a summary of the key policy changes and the associated rationale:

-The current Planning and Development Act 2000 requires an application for leave to apply for judicial review proceedings.
-The original intention of this was to act as a form of screening for valid cases but in practice over time, due in part to the widening in scope of the environmental parameters related to planning judicial reviews, almost all cases now proceed past the leave stage.
-Therefore removing the leave stage removes both time and unnecessary additional legal costs to all parties.
-All applicants must in any case provide evidence of sufficient grounds and sufficient interest (see below) in order to proceed.
+The Planning and Development Act 2000 (Act of 2000) requires an application for leave to apply for JR proceedings.
+The original intention of this provision was to act as a form of screening for valid cases but in practice over time, due in part to the widening in scope of the environmental parameters related to planning JRs, almost all cases now proceed past the leave stage.
+Therefore, removing the leave stage reduces time and removes unnecessary additional legal costs to all parties.
+All applicants must in any case provide evidence of grounds and a sufficient interest in those grounds (see below) in order to proceed with a JR.

 Grounds

-Presently a JR applicant may bring amended grounds beyond those originally filed in their applications.
-This can cause significant delays as the Court and defendant must then consider the merits of each new amended ground.
+Presently, an applicant for JR may bring amended grounds beyond those filed in their original application.
+This can cause significant delays as the High Court and respondent must then consider the merits of each new amended ground.

-The Act reforms this by requiring that that an application for judicial review may only be made on the grounds of challenge raised by the applicant in the statement of grounds filed with their application and sets out limited criteria by which the Court may allow subsequent amendments to that statement of grounds.
+The Act of 2024 reforms this area by requiring that that an application for JR may only be made on the grounds of challenge raised by the applicant in the statement of grounds filed with their application and sets out limited criteria by which the Court may allow subsequent amendments to that statement of grounds.

 Sufficient Interest